MOSES * EGYPT * SPAETH

 - Jens-André P. Herbener, M.A. in Comparative Religion and Semitic Philology; Project leader, at The Royal Library, of the New Scholarly Translation into Danish of the Hebrew Bible (Old Testament)

 "...
 In Egypt we are finding no major traces of emigrated Israelites at the time of Ramses II in 1200 BC, and according to researchers - and together with them many biblical interpreters believe - here is the timeframe to where Moses belongs.
-Ove von Spaeth operate by reversing the issue: We are not going to find a Moses, because we have placed him in a wrong time ...
+Ove von Spaeth operates by reversing the issue: We are not going to find a Moses, because we have placed him in a wrong time ...

 Ove von Spaeth presents us even with a beautiful and intriguing jigsaw puzzle.
 However, his critics have been suspicious about the fact that, for once, the pieces seem to fit in quite handsomely - the logical plain solution, simply, is not allowed to exist ....